smarthomeNG/smarthome/doc/user/source/release/1_x_x.rst

   * outsource webif and fix webinterface problem with showing the whole dictionary when a rule contains a "<"
   * update webif to use datatables JS
+  * Update req. for python 3.7 and 3.9
+  * Minimize dict item renewal: lastvalue not written to dict anymore, fix bug in sun calculated values
+  * Remove lastvalue from dict on start as it is not used anymore
+  * Fix webIF overlay when clicking on entry
+  * Improve last value struct and handling
+  * xtensions for series - second try
+  * Sun calculation cron is now adjustable in plugin settings

 * viessmann: